Abiola-Farounbi/smart-tasker/README.md

-# Smart Tasker: Advanced Task Management Application
+# Smart Tasker

 ## 🚀 Project Overview

-Smart Tasker is a React-based productivity application designed to streamline task management with advanced features and a user-friendly interface.
+Smart Tasker is a React-based application designed to streamline task management with advanced features and a user-friendly interface.

 ## ✨ Key Features